spryker/spryker-docs/docs/marketplace/user/intro-to-the-spryker-marketplace/marketplace-storefront.md

 ![Shipment step](https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Intro+to+the+Spryker+Marketplace/Marketplace+Storefront/shipment-step.png)

 At the Summary checkout step,  merchant reference is displayed for each product.
 The merchant names are clickable and lead to the merchant profile pages.
-If a customer is ordering products from multiple merchants, the products are automatically grouped by merchants, which also represents the order's shipments.
+If a customer ordered products from multiple merchants, the products are automatically grouped by merchants, which also represents the order's shipments.

 ![Summary step](https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Intro+to+the+Spryker+Marketplace/Marketplace+Storefront/summary-step.png)